 Criminal Proceedings and/or Alleged or Actual violations of the Law: When a student is accused, arrested, charged, or indicted for a crime, the University may elect to initiate student conduct hearing procedures chargeable under the Standards of Student Conduct.
 Additionally, the University reserves its right to exercise its authority to implement a summary suspension upon notification that a student is facing criminal investigations and/or charges.
 Typically, the student conduct process will go forward notwithstanding any criminal charges/investigations involved.
-WesternU's process is an administrative process that is generally independent of the criminal justice system and will proceed regardless of what happens related to criminal proceedings.
+WesternU's process is independent of the court or other administrative proceedings.
+WesternU may issue sanctions against a Student who is also charged in a civil or criminal courts based on the same facts that constitute the alleged violations of the Standards of Student Conduct.
+WesternU may proceed before, simultaneously with, or after any judicial or other administrative proceedings, except in cases that may involve Discrimination, Harassment, Retaliation, or Title IX.
+In such matters, please refer to the appropriate institutional policies.